-I was honored to attend the opening ceremony of the new OPCW Center for Chemistry and Technology (ChemTech Center) on the eve of this Review Conference.
+I was honoured to attend the opening ceremony of the new OPCW Centre for Chemistry and Technology (ChemTech Centre) on the eve of this Review Conference.
 This new facility will be fundamental to strengthening the scientific capabilities of the OPCW to include state-of-the-art laboratory analysis, increased storage, and improved physical security.
-With its robust conference capabilities, the ChemTech Center will serve to further facilitate international cooperation and capacity building.
-The United States looks forward to utilizing this new facility; we have already committed to partnering with the OPCW to hold several upcoming trainings and exercises at the ChemTech Center next year that will advance shared CWC and chemical security priorities with like-minded partners.
-We are pleased to announce that the U.S. government pledges to provide 1 million USD to support the ChemTech Center's innovative capacity-building and training projects to further the OPCW's mission to uphold international norms against chemical weapons use and to hold those who violate such norms accountable.
-We especially look forward to the Center's ability to facilitate trainings to encourage wider geographic representation of the designated laboratory network.
+With its robust conference capabilities, the ChemTech Centre will serve to further facilitate international cooperation and capacity building.
+The United States looks forward to utilising this new facility.
+We have already committed to partnering with the OPCW to hold several upcoming trainings and exercises at the ChemTech Centre next year that will advance shared Convention and chemical security priorities with like-minded partners.
+We are pleased to announce that the United States' government pledges to provide USD 1 million to support the ChemTech Centre's innovative capacity-building and training projects to further the OPCW's mission to uphold international norms against chemical weapons use and to hold those who violate such norms accountable.
+We especially look forward to the centre's ability to facilitate trainings to encourage wider geographic representation of the designated laboratory network.
 Diversity in all aspects is important for sustainment of the OPCW.

-We welcome plans to strengthen the OPCW's capabilities for sample analysis and the Director-General's attention to analysis of biotoxins, notably analysis for saxitoxin and ricin, which are listed in Schedule 1.
+We welcome plans to strengthen the OPCW's capabilities for sample analysis and the Director-General's attention to the analysis of biotoxins, notably analysis for saxitoxin and ricin, which are listed in Schedule 1.
 We also welcome the report of the Scientific Advisory Board's Temporary Working Group on Analysis of Biotoxins and especially the recommendation that the OPCW should work closely with the United Nations and its Secretary-General's Mechanism for Investigation of Alleged Use of Chemical and Biological Weapons (UNSGM) laboratory network to facilitate OPCW access to biotoxin analysis capabilities that lie outside the OPCW designated laboratory network.

-Given the current security environment and emerging threats, the OPCW must maintain readiness to execute non-routine missions, including investigations of alleged use, challenge inspections, and Technical Assistance Visits.
+Given the current security environment and emerging threats, the OPCW must maintain readiness to execute non-routine missions, including investigations of alleged use, challenge inspections, and technical assistance visits.
 It is also essential that the OPCW support capacity building related to deterring, responding to, and investigating chemical weapons use.
-We encourage the Technical Secretariat and States Parties to prioritize International Cooperation and Assistance (ICA) programs in the areas of national implementation legislation, customs and border control, national inspectors, lab capabilities, and medical first responders.
-We are pleased to sponsor through the OPCW's Africa Program a regional conference, "Enforcing Effective Control over the Trade in Toxic Chemicals in Africa," scheduled for May 23-25 in the Republic of Congo.
+We encourage the Secretariat and States Parties to prioritise international cooperation and assistance programmes in the areas of national implementation legislation, customs and border control, national inspectors, lab capabilities, and medical first responders.
+We are pleased to sponsor through the OPCW's Africa Programme a regional conference, "Enforcing Effective Control over the Trade in Toxic Chemicals in Africa," scheduled for 23-25 May in the Republic of Congo.

 We encourage the OPCW to continue to improve its operations by supporting gender and geographic diversity, broadening inclusion, and expanding education and outreach.
 I am pleased to share that the United States will work with the OPCW to designate funds to support a Junior Professional Officer from an underrepresented region.
-I hope that other States Parties can support similar opportunities so that talented professionals from all geographic regions are appropriately represented within the Organization.
+I hope that other States Parties can support similar opportunities so that talented professionals from all geographic regions are appropriately represented within the Organisation.

-Finally, we must deepen our engagement with stakeholders, including academics, industry, and non-governmental organizations.
+Finally, we must deepen our engagement with stakeholders, including academics, industry, and NGOs.
 Ensuring engagement and participation by relevant and experienced NGOs is vital to the continued strength of the OPCW.
 It is not surprising that some States Parties with the most to hide have blocked participation in the Review Conference of NGOs with relevant expertise.
-Moving forward, we must work together to find common solutions that can maximize the participation of civil society conducting work relevant to the object and purpose of the Convention at our future events because their voices add value to our discussions.
+Moving forward, we must work together to find common solutions that can maximise the participation of civil society conducting work relevant to the object and purpose of the Convention at our future events because their voices add value to our discussions.